nickbrandt/GitLab/doc/administration/gitaly/praefect.md

 1. Configure the **Praefect** cluster to connect to each Gitaly node in the cluster by editing `/etc/gitlab/gitlab.rb`.

-   In the example below we have configured one cluster named `praefect`.
+   In the example below we have configured one virtual storage (or shard) named `storage-1`.
 This cluster has three Gitaly nodes `gitaly-1`, `gitaly-2`, and `gitaly-3`, which will be replicas of each other.

    Replace `PRAEFECT_INTERNAL_TOKEN` with a strong secret, which will be used by Praefect when communicating with Gitaly nodes in the cluster.
 This token is